gdcutting/nwdataconsulting_website/content/posts/chat-ai-prompt-engineering-part1.md

 I decided to run the error down and see if Bard could fix its own error if I took a little bit of time to work through the situation.
 That was because I had run into this problem with GPT models before and have sometimes been able to find a working solution without too much trouble by being persistent with the bot.
 I tried the suggested change (adding the explicit conversion to RDD), but got another error.
 Over the next twenty minutes or so, I continued this cycle, following suggested changes, and each time getting a new error in response (along with a confident assurance that the most recent suggested code change would fix the problem).
 After a little while I felt like I was wasting time, since I already had a working version of the code from a different prompt, and was more concerned with the rest of the details of my Spark project and this article.

 This less specific prompt, then, revealed a more significant difference in response between ChatGPT and Bard.
 With a detailed and specific prompt (first version given above), both ChatGPT and Bard were able to give working answers that more or less gave me what I needed, though ChatGPT scored numerous extra points for consistently following programming best practices.
-But when I was somewhat vague and did not provide as much prompt detail, Bard was not able to provide a working answer, while ChatGPT still gave a very solid error (though with a somewhat different approach due to the lack of more detailed instruction).
+But when I was somewhat vague and did not provide as much prompt detail, Bard was not able to provide a working answer, while ChatGPT still gave a very solid answer (though with a somewhat different approach due to the lack of more detailed instruction).

 ### ChatGPT Version